adiarusaikia/mjs-project-terraform-frontend/README.md

-# mjs-project-terraform-frontend
-this is github repo resouce for python
+# This prod repository is for python developers.